 So how do temp agencies work — and how can you work most effectively with them?
 Here are five tips for optimizing your experience as a staffing agency client.

 When you work with a staffing agency, make sure it specializes in the type of staff you need.
 Non-specialized or generalist firms work with a broad variety of candidates, so finding someone with the exact skills and qualifications you need is more difficult and takes longer than if you work with a firm that's focused on your field.

 In addition, specialized staffing firms have a better sense of the candidate marketplace in your industry and geographic area and can effectively evaluate candidates' experience and skills.
 Getting a good match the first time saves you time and money.

 Robert Half has been helping companies with their hiring since 1948.
 Let us help you.

 Try to speak with a staffing manager directly rather than communicating only via email.
 He or she will ask you about your staffing requirements and the length of time you need extra staff.

 Prepare your business and the office itself to accommodate a temporary professional.
-You can maximize the benefits of temporary staff to your company and your team by setting up in advance.
-Create a designated workspace, for example.
-If a computer or phone is necessary, make sure it is installed and functioning before the interim worker's first day.
+Maximize the benefits of temporary staff to your company and team by setting up in advance.
+Create a designated workspace.
+If a computer or phone is necessary, make sure it’s installed and functioning before the interim worker's first day.
 And once you've brought in your new temporary worker, make him feel part of the team: